2decomp-fft/2decomp-fft/INSTALL.md

 #### FFTW_omp

 This variable is automatically added if the FFTW library was compiled with OpenMP support and the cmake variable `ENABLE_OMP` is set to true.
-This is used only in the `fftw3_f03` backend.
-OpenMP comments are present in the transpose subroutines.
+This is used only in the `fftw_f03` backend.

 ## Optional dependencies